 As for anyone with a new baby, it can be valuable to make the most of any offers of help.
 If help is not available from friends and relatives, it may be possible to have help arranged through social services or your health visitor.

 If at all possible, try discussing in advance the type of help that might be needed.
 For example, do you need help with household tasks?
 Or perhaps with night feeding?
 Or could someone take the baby out for a while to give you the chance to have some additional sleep in the day?

 You may find you need help at different times.
 Typically, offers of help are received immediately following the birth, but research has shown that the increased risk of relapse remains until around six to nine months after your baby is born.
 One research study found that having help available for the whole of the first year reduced the number and impact of symptoms that a new mother with MS experiences and increases her ability to function normally.
 While this may not be feasible for everyone, developing a network of potential helpers who may be available at short notice may be useful.

 Can I breastfeed?

-How to feed a newborn baby is, and should be, a choice.
-Many women with MS have understandable concerns about breastfeeding.
-Fatigue can be a real issue for breastfeeding mothers, since only the mother can do it.
-Bottle feeding can be a shared activity, with other people giving some of the feeds.
-If you are not able to breastfeed then you should not feel that you have in some way failed your child.
+How to feed a newborn baby is, and should be, a personal choice.
+You may have understandable concerns about breastfeeding.
+Fatigue can be a real issue for breastfeeding mothers, since only you can do it, whereas bottle feeding can be a shared activity, with other people giving some of the feeds.
+If you are not able, or do not want, to breastfeed then you should not feel that you have in some way failed your child.

-It is important to discuss all these issues with the MS nurse and/or midwife before the baby is born, so that they are able to provide appropriate support and advice.
+It is good to discuss all these issues with your MS nurse and/or midwife before your baby is born, so that they are able to provide appropriate support and advice.
 A number of organisations also provide support to breastfeeding mothers.

 Studies on the course of MS suggest either no effect or a possible decrease in the relapse rate associated with breastfeeding.